 The emerald ash borer is a green, shiny beetle that lives on ash trees in certain parts of Maryland, Virginia and Pennsylvania.
 It is an invasive species.

 European Gypsy Moth

-The European gypsy moth is one of the most destructive pests that has ever been introduced to North America.
-Moth larvae gorge themselves on the foliage of shrubs and trees, leaving the plants bare and susceptible to disease and damage from other pests.
+The European gypsy moth is a destructive, invasive pest.
+Moth larvae gorge themselves on shrub and tree leaves, leaving them bare and susceptible to disease and damage from other pests.

 European Honey Bee